facebookarchive/AsyncDisplayKit/docs/_docs/automatic-layout-containers.md

 nextPage: layout-api-debugging.html
 ---

-AsyncDisplayKit includes a library of `layoutSpec` components that can be composed to declaratively specify a layout.
+Texture includes a library of `layoutSpec` components that can be composed to declaratively specify a layout.

 The **child(ren) of a layoutSpec may be a node, a layoutSpec or a combination of the two types.**  In the below image, an `ASStackLayoutSpec` (vertical) containing a text node and an image node, is wrapped in another `ASStackLayoutSpec` (horizontal) with another text node.